miniwdl-ext/miniwdl-omics-run/README.md

 - Omics can use Docker images *only* from your ECR in the same account & region.
   - This often means pulling, re-tagging, and pushing images as illustrated above with `ubuntu:22.04`.
-  - And editing any WDL tasks that hard-code public registries in their `runtime.docker`.
+  - And editing any WDL tasks that hard-code docker image tags to take them as inputs instead.
   - Each ECR repository must have the Omics-specific repository policy set as shown above.
   - We therefore tend to use a single ECR repository for multiple Docker images, disambiguating them using lengthier tags.
   - If you prefer to use per-image repositories, just remember to set the repository policy on each one.